 “If the eye does not close (due to paralysis), it is very important to keep the eye moist to prevent corneal injury,” Dr. Coffman said.
 “Treatment for the eye includes artificial tears (eye drops), lubricating ointments, an eye patch and taping the eye closed at night.”

-Other treatment options may include physical therapy and Botox injections to relax overactive muscles and improve facial symmetry.
+Other treatment options may include physical therapy and Botox injections to relax overactive facial muscles and improve facial symmetry.

 What is the outlook for Ramsay Hunt syndrome?

 With early diagnosis and treatment, typically within 72 hours (three days), there is a high rate of complete to near complete recovery, around 70%,” Dr. Coffman said.
-“If treatment is delayed, there is less of a chance of complete recovery.”
+“If treatment is delayed, there is less of a chance of full recovery.”

 If you don’t have much damage to the nerves, you should get better within a few weeks.
 If damage is more severe, you may not fully recover – even after a few months.